 Customer retention rate = ((E- N) / S) x 100

-For example, you are the owner of a restaurant who wants to calculate the level of customer loyalty.
+For example, you are the owner of a restaurant that wants to calculate the level of customer loyalty.
 In January 2020, you had 45 subscribers.
 At the end of the trimester or around March, you had collected 40 subscribers.
 In three months, you have had ten new customers for the first time throughout the year.

 The description is as follows: